trigger-corp/Forge-Documentation/source/modules/barcode.rst

 ``barcode``: Barcode / QR Code scanner
 =======================================

+.. warning:: The barcode module is a premium module that is fee while in beta.
+Contact support@trigger.io to be notified about pricing.

 The ``forge.barcode`` namespace allows the user to scan a barcode using the devices camera and returns its content

 Config